Master of Management in Health Care 2013

-With his deep background in the field, Nick Tazik knows that marketing involves much more than websites, brochures and logos.
-It even involves much more than the innovative market research and data collection techniques he’s applying on behalf of Vanderbilt’s new integrated health care network.
+With his deep background in the field, Nick Tazik knows that marketing involves more than websites, brochures and logos.
+It builds on the innovative market research and data collection techniques he’s applying on behalf of Vanderbilt’s new integrated health care network.

 Because he recognized that what most people perceive as marketing is only the tip of the iceberg, Nick also recognized the limits of his expertise when it came to higher level business decisions.
 “I knew I needed a foundation of business education to really pursue my goal of bringing new ideas to market,” he says, “and I also wanted some health care-specific management training.”